 How to evaluate bot-free sales tools

 The category is growing.
-Granola, Fathom (with a new bot-free option), Sybill, and Alo all offer some form of bot-free operation.
+Granola, Fathom (with a new bot-free option), Sybill, and Heyalo all offer some form of bot-free operation.
+Bluedot records through a Chrome extension and Plaud through a hardware device, two different routes to the same goal.
 They differ in what they actually do:

 The first three focus on what happens after the call.
-Alo focuses on what happens during it.
+Heyalo focuses on what happens during it.
 If your goal is better meeting documentation, any of them work.
-If your goal is better conversations, the real-time coaching approach is different from note-taking.
+If your goal is better conversations with context from past calls, the real-time coaching approach is different from note-taking.

 The bigger picture